d-fathi/PyAMS/docs/index.rst

 **PyAMS (Python for Analog and Mixed Signals)** is an open-source software tool designed to simplify the simulation of electronic circuits and the modeling of analog elements using the ``pyams_lib`` library.
-It is developed with Python 3+ and PyQt5, and currently supports Windows, with plans for Linux and macOS in the future.
+It is developed with Python 3+, and currently supports Windows, with plans for Linux and macOS in the future. the interface created using ElectronJS and NodeJs.

 The main features of PyAMS include: